-To begin, click Set Homework from the menu on the left and select Create Spelling Test.
+To begin, click + Create task from the menu on the left and select Spelling Test.
 You will then be taken to a form where you will fill in some general information about the task.

 First, enter the title for the task.
-This will appear on the public calendar, as well as the students' personal calendars and To-Do List.
+This will appear on the students' personal calendars and To-Do List.

 Describe the task for your students

 Fill this box with the information the students need to know about the task.
 You can format your text using the available options.

 Select a subject for the task.
 This will help students locate their task on the school calendar.
 It’s also important for reporting purposes.